siangernlow/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

 2. Download the latest `virustracker.jar` from [here](https://github.com/AY2021S1-CS2103T-T13-1/tp/releases). <br>
-   _Note: VirusTracker is still a work-in-progress and official releases are not available yet._

 3. Copy the file to the folder you want to use as the _home folder_ for your VirusTracker.